Adrian is a Partner in the Financial Services Department and is Co-Head of both the Firm’s FinTech Practice as well as its Public Policy Practice.

 Adrian is recommended as a key practitioner in several leading publications.

-He is recognised for his expertise in financial regulatory work by both Chambers Global and Chambers Asia-Pacific 2019.
+He is recognised for his expertise in financial regulatory work by both Chambers Global and Chambers Asia-Pacific 2020.
+Chambers Asia-Pacific notes that “he is a go-to lawyer for all Singapore financial services and regulatory matters”.
 In The Legal 500 Asia Pacific, Adrian is noted to be an “excellent lawyer with a first-class mind, who always ensures his clients’ interests are properly protected”.
-He is “extremely knowledgeable”, with the ability to navigate “myriad regulations with ease” and balance “technical excellence with a commercial mindset”, as well as going “the extra mile to provide prompt advice when time is of the essence”.
+He is “extremely knowledgeable”, with an innate ability to navigate “myriad regulations with ease” and balance “technical excellence with a commercial mindset”, as well as going “the extra mile to provide prompt advice when time is of the essence”.

-In the area of FinTech, Adrian is also the only lawyer who is named as a Global Elite Thought Leader in Asia-Pacific by Who’s Who Legal in its Banking 2019: Fintech Analysis.
-Adrian is ranked as a Band 1 FinTech practitioner in Chambers FinTech 2019.
-One source comments that he has “never seen an external lawyer respond in such a fast, succinct way.
+In the area of FinTech, Adrian is also the only lawyer who is named as a Global Elite Thought Leader in Asia-Pacific by Who’s Who Legal: Banking - Fintech 2020.
+He is ranked Band 1 in Chambers FinTech 2020.
+Clients praise him as “outstanding at any point in time” and one source comments that he has “never seen an external lawyer respond in such a fast, succinct way.
 His responsiveness is incredible”.
 Who’s Who Legal also notes that he is “one of the stars of the international fintech market.
 Clients enthusiastically praise his ‘deep understanding of capital markets, the jaw-dropping speed of his responses and his affable yet professional nature’”.
 In addition, Adrian is “renowned for his ‘unparalleled understanding of blockchain technology’”, and “clients across the board comment that they ‘have complete confidence in him’, praising his ‘ability to connect the dots from a both technological and legal perspective’”.

 Prior to joining Allen & Gledhill in 2011, Adrian was with the Monetary Authority of Singapore and was in legal practice in London and Singapore with a leading international law firm for several years.